Psychology

 PSYC3515Introduction to Applied Behaviour Analysis3 ch (3C) (W) (EL)

 An introduction to the basic principles of applied behaviour analysis and fundamental procedures used in the field.
 The course provides coverage of how these principles can be used to explain human behaviour as well as assessments and interventions for behaviour acquisition and replacement.
 Topic areas include concepts and principles of behaviour analysis; measurement of behaviour; experimental designs in applied contexts; functional behaviour assessment; and behaviour change procedures.
+NOTE: Students who have received credit for PSYC 3663 cannot receive credit for PSYC 3515

 Prerequisite

-PSYC3525Topics in Behavioural Analysis: Ethical Considerations1 ch
+PSYC3525Topics in Behaviour Analysis: Ethical Considerations1 ch

-This course familiarizes students with ethical issues, responsibilities, and professional behaviour of behaviour analysts.
-The case method is used to explore issues related to informed consent, due process, protection of confidentiality, and selection of least intrusive, least restrictive behaviour change procedures.
-Ethical decision-making processes and evidence-based practice are emphasized, and the relationship between ethics and the law are explored.
+Gain an understanding of the ethical issues, responsibilities, and professional behaviour of behaviour analysts.
+Use the case method to explore issues related to informed consent, due process, protection of confidentiality, and selection of least intrusive, least restrictive behaviour change procedures.
+Explore decision-making processes and evidence-based practice, and the relationship between ethics and the law.
+NOTE: Offered online only.
+Available only to students enrolled in the certificate program.
+Students who have received credit for PSYC 3365 cannot receive credit for PSYC 3525.

 Prerequisite: PSYC 2515 or PSYC 3515.